Reinforcement learning optimization of the charging of a Dicke quantum battery: Details on the Reinforcement Learning Method

 \subsection{Soft actor-critic algorithm}

-The soft-actor critic algorithm \cite{haarnoja2018,haarnoja2019} starts from a random policy and iteratively improves it until an optimal (or near-optimal) policy is reached.
-The method is based on policy iteration, i.e. it consists of iterating over two steps: a \textit{policy evaluation step}, and a \textit{policy improvement step.} In the policy evaluation step, the quality of the current policy is evaluated by estimating the \textit{value function} $Q^\pi(s,a)$, while in the policy improvement step, a better policy is found making use of the value function.
-Before elaborating on these two steps, we introduce some notions that will be used later on, and we provide a definition of the value function $Q^\pi(s,a)$.
+The soft actor-critic (SAC) algorithm \cite{haarnoja2018,haarnoja2019} starts from a random policy and iteratively improves it until an optimal (or near-optimal) policy is reached.
+The method is based on policy iteration, i.e. it consists of iterating over two steps: a \textit{policy evaluation step}, and a \textit{policy improvement step.} In the policy evaluation step, the quality of the current policy is evaluated by estimating the \textit{value function} $Q^\pi(s,a)$, while in the policy improvement step a better policy is found making use of the value function.
+Before elaborating on these two steps, we introduce some notion that will be used later on, and we provide a definition of the value function $Q^\pi(s,a)$.

-In the soft actor-critic method, balance between exploration and exploitation \cite{sutton2018} is achieved by introducing an entropy-regularized maximization objective.
+In the SAC method, balance between exploration and exploitation \cite{sutton2018} is achieved by introducing an entropy-regularized maximization objective.
 Instead of defining an optimal policy according to Eqs.~(\ref{eq:g0_def}) and (\ref{eq:pi_star_rl}), an optimal policy is defined as

 where $\alpha \geq 0$ is known as the ``temperature'' parameter that balances the trade-off between exploration and exploitation, and

 is the entropy of the probability density $P(x)$.
 Notice that Eq.~(\ref{eq:pi_star_0}), for $\alpha=0$, reduces to the previous definition of optimal policy given in Eq.~(\ref{eq:pi_star_rl}).
 A positive value of $\alpha$ will favour a more exploratory behaviour, since a higher entropy distribution is less deterministic.
 For notation simplicity, we now assume that information about the current time $t$ is encoded in the state $s$.
 We then adopt the convention that both $r_{k+1}=0$ and $H[\pi(\cdot|s_k)]=0$ if the state $s_k$ has reached time $t=\tau$.
 Furthermore, using the Markov decision process assumption, we notice that an optimal policy also maximizes the sum of the future rewards starting from any intermediate states - not only from the initial state.
 Therefore, we write an optimal policy as